rob-p/CMSC858D_F20/course-materials.md

 ## Course  Schedule

 The following is a planned schedule of the material we will cover in the course, as well as when we will cover it.
-The mapping between content and dates below _is subject to change_ depending on how quickly we move.
+The mapping between content and dates below _is subject to change_ and revision depending on how quickly we move.
 The current schedule is quite optimistic, and I would like to cover all of this material.
 However, it's much more important that the class understand the material we cover than that we get to all of the topics I'd like to discuss.
 Thus, the time we spend on certain topics and the precise list of topics we cover is subject to change throughout the semester depending on our pace.

-- Week of Aug 27.
+- Week 1
     - Course introduction, logistics & goals
     - Basic Biology & Biotechnology (e.g. short and long-read sequencing)
-- Week of Sept 3.
+- Week 2
     - Basic indexing & search in genomic texts, primitives of search (k-mers, MEMs, SMEMs, MMPs)
     - Suffix Array, Enhanced Suffix Arrays, the FMD index
-- Week of Sept 10.
+- Week 3
     - More advanced full-text indices; hierarchical FM-index, graph FM-index
     - Applications of full-text indices in sequence alignment (Bowtie2, HISAT2)
-- Week of Sept 17.
+- Week 4
     - Basics of k-merology; k-mers, spaced-seeds, minimizers and minimizer schemes
     - Data structures for k-mer counting (hash tables, bloom filters & quotient filters)
-- Week of Sept 24.
+- Week 5
    - Methods for K-mer counting (exact and approximate) and cardinality estimation (ntCard, squeakr, KMC2)
    - K-mer-based indexing; inverted indices and compression of "posting lists"; indexing based on minimizers
-- Week of Oct 1.
+- Week 6
     - Succinct data structure primitives (rank and select)
     - deBruijn graph representations & fundamental space bounds
     - The compacted deBruijn graph as a reference index & compact representation
-- Week of Oct 8.
+- Week 7
     - Applications of k-mer-based indices in sequence alignment & related tasks (Subread aligner, minimap2, pufferfish, Kraken-uniq)
-- Week of Oct 15.
+- Week 8
     - Large-scale sequence search; goals and computational challenges
     - The Sequence Bloom Tree and related variants (Split Sequence Bloom Tree & HowDe SBT)
-- Week of Oct 22.
+- Week 9
     - Large-scale sequence search (continued)
     - BIGSI & SeqOthello
-- Week of Oct 29.
+- Week 10
     - Large-scale sequence search (continued)
     - Mantis, and color compression via the MST
-- Week of Nov 5. **Note**: No class Nov 7.
+- Week 11
     - Transcriptome analysis via RNA-seq
     - Transcriptome assembly (genome guided and *de novo*);
-- Week of Nov 12.
+- Week 12
     - Gene expression estimation via RNA-seq
     - Statistical modeling of RNA-seq data for transcript abundance estimation
-- Week of Nov 19.
+- Week 13
     - Methods for statistical inference in abundance estimation; the EM algorithm, VBEM algorithm and Gibbs Sampling
     - Assessing quantification uncertainty
     - Modeling and correcting for technical bias in RNA-seq data
-- Week of Nov 26. **Note**: only 1 class this week b/c Nov 28. is Thanksgiving
+- Week 14
     - Basics of differential expression testing in RNA-seq
-- Week of Dec 3.
+- Week 15
     - Recent biotechnology and computational challenges in single-cell transcriptomics

 ## Course Resources